 “Things have never been easy for Oscar, a sweet but disastrously overweight, lovesick Dominican ghetto nerd.
 From his home in New Jersey, where he lives with his old-world mother and rebellious sister, Oscar dreams of becoming the Dominican J. R. R. Tolkien and, most of all, of finding love.
 But he may never get what he wants, thanks to the fukú - the curse that has haunted Oscar's family for generations, dooming them to prison, torture, tragic accidents, and, above all, ill-starred love.
 Oscar, still waiting for his first kiss, is just its most recent victim.
 Diaz immerses us in the tumultuous life of Oscar and the history of the family at large, rendering with genuine warmth and dazzling energy, humor, and insight the Dominican-American experience, and, ultimately, the endless human capacity to persevere in the face of heartbreak and loss” (Riverhead Books).

-April 10: The Fourth Annual Open Books – Open Minds Student Conference, inspired by Oliver Sack’s Musicophilia: Tales of Music and the Brain
+The Fifth Annual Open Books – Open Minds Conference, inspired by Junot Díaz’s The Brief Wondrous Life of Oscar Wao